eonist/eonist.github.io/_posts/2021-07-17-nstextview autolayout.md

 set textView's scrollEnabled property to NO
 The last part is what does the trick.

-Your text view will size automatically depending on its text value.
+Your text view will size automatically depending on it's text value.

-myTextView.textContainer.heightTracksTextView = true
+`myTextView.textContainer.heightTracksTextView = true`
 Which allows scroll to be enabled